Blog

 Recognizing Warning Signs vs. Normal Behavior

-During these interactions, you must monitor their body language closely.
+During interactions, watch their body language carefully.

 Step 6: Full Integration

-When the cats can coexist in the same room without staring intently at one another, and can walk past each other without hissing or posturing, they are ready for full integration.
-You can leave the Sanctuary Room door open permanently.
+When the cats can share a room without staring each other down, and walk past each other without hissing, they are ready for full integration.
+Leave the Sanctuary Room door open permanently.

 Conclusion